dotnet/roslyn/docs/specs/PortablePdb-Metadata.md

 * [AsyncMethod](#AsyncMethodTable)
 * [CustomDebugInformation](#CustomDebugInformationTable)

-These tables refer to data in #Guid, #String and #Blob heaps hose structure hasn’t changed.
+These tables refer to data in #Guid, #String and #Blob heaps whose structure hasn’t changed.

 Debugging metadata may be generated to the same metadata stream that stores type system metadata, or as a standalone stream.
 In the latter case the standalone stream shall contain a copy of the Module table from the type system metadata.
 The Module table effectively links the debugging metadata to the corresponding type system metadata.